Click the play button to listen to the What Is Dust Made Of? And How To Manage It For A Clean Home article.

 Additionally, all of these particles can also serve as hosts for other harmful things like air pollutants, bacteria, chemicals, and metals.
 These substances attach themselves to dust particles, which can make it easier for them to be inhaled.

 It’s not just an eyesore—dust can also be harmful to your health in large quantities.
 Here’s why:

 Airways can filter out many of the harmful substances from the air we breathe, and lungs are self-cleaning organs that can heal once they’re no longer exposed to pollutants.

 But if the body is constantly breathing in dust, it can add up to serious problems down the road.
-That problem has been seen for years in workers who are consistently exposed to dust.
-Pneumoconiosis is a lung disease that affects millions of people who work in dusty conditions that aren’t properly ventilated.
-It’s typically caused by inhaling asbestos fibers, silica dust, or coal mine dust.
+That problem has been seen for years in workers who are consistently exposed.
+Pneumoconiosis is a lung disease that affects millions of people who work in conditions that aren’t properly ventilated.
+It’s typically caused by inhaling asbestos fibers or silica/coal mine dust.

 How To Reduce Dust In Your Home

 Now that many people are spending more time at home than ever before, it’s important to ensure the air you breathe there is as healthy as possible.
 Here are some strategies to consider:

 Dust accumulates faster when more particles are brought in from the outdoors.
 Try removing shoes before coming in the house, or have a rug for people to brush off their shoes with.
 You can also make sure windows and doors are sealed properly, to avoid small holes where dust can enter.